euan-forrester/photo-recommender/README.md

 - Have dismissed photos + users feed back into recommendations with negative scores
 - Make visualization of how many instances of each process are doing work at a given time - send task ID to metics and get a count of distinct IDs?
 - Have Scheduler ask for the number of seconds until the next user needs updating, then sleep for that long
+- Need to have the browser authenticate with the API server to prevent API abuse of users whose tokens we have
+  - Same as CSRF prevention or different?
+  - AWS API Gateway?